jwodder/kbits/src/posts/unicode-latex.rst

 - The ``fontenc`` and ``inputenc`` commands used in pdfLaTeX should be omitted when working with XeLaTeX/LuaLaTeX; the Unicode engines ignore (and give a warning about) ``inputenc``, while setting ``fontenc`` can actually cause some characters (like smart quotes) to not be recognized.
+Instead, you can just start entering Unicode characters directly into your document without having to include any packages.

 - The set of available Unicode characters in XeLaTeX/LuaLaTeX is determined by what characters are defined in the current font. [#minimal]_  The default